ricierirossi/weather-app/README.md

 ## Description

 This project is a web application that brings weather conditions through fetch API.
-Developint to improve my knowledge on APIs, Vue.js, javaScript, CSS and HTML.
+Developing to improve my knowledge on APIs, Vue.js, javaScript, CSS and HTML.

 ## Features